The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

 \subsection{From lattices to surgeries}

 Now we show how to pass from a changemaker lattices to knots with Seifert fibered space surgeries.

 \begin{lemma} Let $\Gamma$ be a plumbing graph with $e=2$ whose intersection form is isomorphic to a $p/q$-changemaker lattice $L$, where $p/q \in \Q\setminus\Z$.
 If $Y$ is the corresponding Seifert fibered space, then there is a knot $K'$ which is either a torus knot or a cable of a torus knot such that $S_{-p/q}^3(K')\cong Y$ and the Alexander polynomial of $K'$ is determined by the stable coefficients of $L$.\footnote{That is to say that the torsion coefficients of $\Delta_{K'}(t)$ can be computed from $L$ by \eqref{eq:w0formula2}.
-As in Remark~\ref{rem:Alexander_recovery}, this is sufficient to allows us to calculate $\Delta_{K'}(t)$ from $L$.} \end{lemma} \begin{proof} First consider the following construction.
-Let $\Delta$ be a plumbing isomorphic to a $(n-\frac{1}{2})$-changemaker lattice $L'$ with vertices of Type~I or Type~II.
-Let $\Delta'$ be the plumbing obtained by changing the weight of the marked vertex in $\Delta$ to one.
-Let $D$ be the surgery diagram corresponding to $\Delta'$.
+As in Remark~\ref{rem:Alexander_recovery}, this allows us to calculate $\Delta_{K'}(t)$ from $L$ (cf. also Lemma~\ref{lem:CM_thm_plumbings}).} \end{lemma} \begin{proof} First consider the following construction.
+Let $\Delta$ be a plumbing isomorphic to a $(n-\frac{1}{2})$-changemaker lattice $L'$ with the same stable coefficients as $L$ and with vertices of Type~I or Type~II.
+Note here that $n$ is the integer $n=\lceil p/q \rceil$.
+By Lemma~\ref{lem:structure}, we can assume that the vertices of $\Delta$ in $L'$ are gapless standard basis vectors and $\Delta$ has a marked vertex as defined at the start of Section~\ref{sec:marked}.
+Let $\Delta'$ be the plumbing obtained by changing the weight of the marked vertex in $\Delta$ to one and let $D$ be the surgery diagram corresponding to $\Delta'$.
 By Lemma~\ref{lem:Gamma'_is_S3}, $D$ is a surgery diagram for $S^3$.
 Thus if we let $C$ be the meridian of the unique 1-framed unknot in $D$, then $C$ describes a knot $K'\subseteq S^3$.
+Note that even though $C$ is unknotted in the diagram $D$, the knot $K'$ will be non-trivial in general (see, for example, Figure~\ref{fig:example_construction}).